 However interestingly, during heavy tailed events, there was an asymmetry in the volume profiles on the bid and ask at all levels.
-It was also clear that there is strong statistical evidence from the model estimations undertaken to recommend that when developing parametric models for the volumes on the bid and ask, these should be parameter driven and dynamics for the parameter process should be considered both on an intraday and interday dynamics, incorporating short term and long term mean dynamics, time varying volatility and heavy tailed features.
-This was clear since all assets demonstrate time variation for the parameters across the year with intraday and interday variations present.
+It was also clear that there is strong statistical evidence from the model estimations undertaken to recommend that when developing parametric models for the volumes on the bid and ask, the models should incorporate both intra-day and inter-day dynamics for the model parameters, time varying volatility and heavy tailed features.
+This was clear since all assets demonstrate time variation for the parameters across the year with intra-day and inter-day variations present.
 For BOBL, SP500 and NIKKEI, the large number of times the shape parameter dropped below 1.8 was indicative of why we found the Normal and Gamma distributions to be a bad fit even after simple transformations were applied.
 Skewness for the SP500 is aligned with the findings for 5YTN, with a $\beta =1$ a large portion of the year.
 Both BOBL (figure ~\ref{fig:AStabBOBLPar}) and NIKKEI demonstrated left skewness, but less pronounced compared with 5YTN and SP500.